Names of Zeus: Shango

 OLUDMARE

 The great God behind all the Orisha spirits, Oludmare (Osanobua among the Edo peoples), represents the concept of Satya or Cosmic Truth.
-Oludmare is in everything and yet beyond everything at the same time.
-It is known this force designated Shango as the strongest and most powerful of the Orishas.
-By the Yoruba, he is also associated with rainbows and prisms of color that often appear after the storm.
+Oludmare is in everything, and yet beyond everything at the same time.
+It is known that this force designated Shango as the strongest and most powerful of the Orishas.
+Among the Yoruba, He is also associated with rainbows and prisms of color that often appear after the storm.

-As the Supreme Being at the apex of this divine cosmic hierarchy, Olodumare, Nana Buluku, Nazambi Kalunga, or Onyankopon is owner of the skies, source of all existence, and originating power behind the world of spirits and human life.
+As the Supreme Being at the apex of this divine cosmic hierarchy, Olodumare—Nana Buluku, Nazambi Kalunga, or Onyankopon—is the Owner of the Skies, the Source of all existence, and the originating power behind the world of spirits and human life.
 The name Olodumare is a combination of olo, odu, and mare.
-Olo odu means “owner of odu,” the principle that underlies the operation of the universe, and mare is “light” or “rainbow.
+Olo odu means “owner of odu,” the principle that underlies the operation of the universe, and mare is “light” or “rainbow.”

 Afro-Caribbean Religions, Nathaniel Murrell

-The earthly emanation of the Orisha, named Òrúnmìlà, is held to have created all systems of divination travelling the world to find the best of systems and constructing the Great Temple of Ife-Ife.
-Several legends suggest Shango passed him this ability in exchange for the world dance, showing Shango’s identity as a God of Fate:
+The earthly emanation of the Orisha, named Òrúnmìlà, is held to have created all systems of divination—traveling the world to find the best systems and constructing the Great Temple of Ife-Ife.
+Several legends suggest Shango passed this ability to him in exchange for the gift of dancing, showing Shango’s identity as a God of Fate:

 The Way of the Orisa, Philip John Neimark

 Òrúnmìlà himself is expressed through the Rites of Divination, Ifá.
-Divination is extremely important in Yoruba religion and functions as the major religious rite in itself; it is held to be approximate to communicating with divinities, not just symbolizing or interceding.
-Not only is Ifá practised in Africa but also among the diaspora:
+Divination is extremely important in Yoruba religion and functions as a major religious rite in itself.
+It is held to be approximate to communicating with Divinities, not merely symbolic or intercessory.
+Ifá is not only practiced in Africa, but also widely among the diaspora:

 Afro-Caribbean Religions, Nathaniel Murrell

 The system of divination elaborates what will occur to the worshipper if they change little about their life.
-The symbolism of Òrúnmìlà in following Ifá allow the practitioner to achieve what is called titete (alignment of soul).
-Meditative states are held to be all important and in Yoruba understanding it takes years of initiation and practice to achieve a proper state.
+The symbolism of Òrúnmìlà in following Ifá allows the practitioner to achieve what is called títété (alignment of soul).
+Meditative states are considered essential, and in Yoruba understanding, it takes years of initiation and practice to achieve a proper state.

 CORRUPTION

 To this day, many New World religions hybridize Shango with this saint, which is a dangerous practice.
-We ask at Temple of Zeus to keep one’s practice fully on the God.
+We at the Temple of Zeus ask that one’s practice remain focused fully on the God.

 BIBLIOGRAPHY